 Solitaire Game Rules

-Now, most solitaire variations use a standard deck consisting of 52 cards, minus the Jokers.
-While there are different variations of this game, they all have similar basic rules.
+Most solitaire games use a standard deck of 52 cards, without the Jokers.
+While there are different variations of the game, they all have similar basic rules.
 The objective of the game is to transfer cards from their starting position to the foundation piles while following the solitaire rules.

-You can only move cards from one pile to another while observing the specific solitaire rules.
-For instance, one can move a 6 on top of a 7 or a Queen on top of a King.
+- You can only move cards from one pile to another while following the specific solitaire rules.
+For instance, you can move a 6 on top of a 7 or a Queen on top of a King.

-Players have to arrange cards in alternating colors.
-E.g., if the above card is red, the other must be black.
+- Players must arrange cards in alternating colors.
+For example, if the above card is red, the next one must be black.

-You should fill foundations in ascending order and ensure that they match the appropriate suit.
-E.g., two of hearts can only go on top of ace of hearts, followed by three of hearts.
+- Foundation piles must be filled in ascending order and must match the appropriate suit.
+For instance, the two of hearts can only go on top of the ace of hearts, followed by the three of hearts.

-A vacancy will be created by moving an entire row to other positions to create an empty tableau.
+- Moving an entire row to other positions creates an empty tableau.

-Stockpile cards can only be used when a player runs out of moves.
-If a stock card cannot help you, it is then moved to the talon (waste pile).
+- Stockpile cards can only be used when a player runs out of moves.
+If a stock card cannot help you, it is moved to the talon (waste pile).

 The game ends after moving all the cards from the stock and tableau to foundation piles, or when there aren’t any further legal moves that you can make.